enkidevs/curriculum/JavaScript/Ecmascript 2015/extends-super-and-static.md

 ---
 ## Content

-The Extends keyword allows you to inherit from another class.
-Super keyword allows us to access functionality on the parent.
+The **extends** keyword allows you to inherit from another class and the **super** keyword allows us to access functionality on the parent.

-The below example creates a new class called Engineer that inherits from Person and calls Person's constructor.
-It also has a method called greet that will call the parent’s sayHello method:
+The below example creates a new class called Engineer that inherits from Person calling Person's constructor with the super keyword.
+Our Engineer class also has a method called greet that will call the parent classes sayHello method:

 ```
 var e= new Engineer("alex", 35);
 class Engineer extends Person {
  constructor(name, age){
   super(name)
   this.age = age;
  }

  greet: function(){
   super.sayHello();
  }
 }
 ```